Hillgrove/Fallout2D20-Character-Creator/readme.md

 ## Project Description

-The Character Management System is a web-based application designed to assist users in managing and organizing character profiles, primarily aimed at RPG and tabletop gaming enthusiasts.
-The system allows users to create, update, and delete character profiles, while also providing detailed overviews of each character's attributes, such as basic information, stats, skills, traits, and perks.
-The project is built using Python and Flask, utilizing SQLAlchemy for database management, and Jinja2 for rendering dynamic HTML templates.
+The Character Creator is a web-based application designed to assist users in creating new characters for the Fallout 2D20 Tabletop Roleplaying Game.

+The system allows users to create and delete characters, while also providing detailed overviews of each character's attributes, such as basic information, stats, skills, traits, and perks.
-## Project Overview

-The primary goal of the Character Management System is to offer a streamlined and user-friendly interface for managing multiple characters with varying attributes.
-This application is particularly beneficial for game masters and players who need a reliable tool to keep track of complex character data across gaming sessions.
+The project is built using Python and Flask, utilizing SQLAlchemy and SQLite for database management, and Jinja2 for rendering dynamic HTML templates.

 ### Key Features

-1. **Character Creation and Management:**
+1. **Character Creation:**
    - Users can create new characters by inputting their name, origin, and other attributes.
-Once created, these characters are stored in a relational database, allowing for persistent storage and retrieval.
-   - The dashboard provides a comprehensive view of all characters, enabling users to quickly access, update, or delete characters as needed.
+   - The dashboard provides a comprehensive view of all characters, enabling users to quickly access or delete characters as needed.

+2. **Persistant data:**
+   - characters are stored in a relational database, allowing for persistent storage and retrieval.

 2. **Detailed Character Overview:**
-   - For each character, the system offers a detailed view that breaks down the character's stats, skills, traits, and perks.
-This overview is designed to be highly accessible, with information neatly organized into sections that are easy to navigate.
+   - For each character, the system offers a detailed view that breaks down the character's stats, skills, traits, and perks and their derived statistics.

 3. **Intuitive User Interface:**
    - The application is designed with simplicity and ease of use in mind.
-The interface is clean, with clear navigation paths and minimal clutter, ensuring that users can focus on managing their characters without being overwhelmed by the interface.
+The interface is clean, with clear navigation paths and minimal clutter.
+   - Interactive elements are designed with user experience in mind, such as dimming buttons and keeping them inactive until all necessary fields are completed.

 4. **Security and Data Integrity:**
-   - The system incorporates basic security measures such as CSRF protection and input validation to ensure that data remains secure and the application is protected from common vulnerabilities.
+   - The system incorporates essential security measures such as Flask-WTF for form handling, CSRF protection, and input validation to ensure that data remains secure and the application is protected from common vulnerabilities.

 ## Design Considerations